MS in Computer Engineering

 Students must choose an academic advisor who will then provide guidance for the selection of coursework, and in the choice and execution of a research question.
 The student’s academic advisor and the Director of Graduate Studies must approve all coursework used to satisfy the credit hour requirements for this degree.
 After performing satisfactorily for a minimum of one semester, the student, with the advisor’s assistance, completes the Program of Study form that outlines the plan of study for the student’s graduate program.
 M1 - Program of Study form.

-The form is forwarded through the DGS to the Graduate School for approval.
+The form is forwarded through the DGS to the Office of Graduate Studies for approval.
 In the event that an advisor retires or leaves MU, he/she may continue to serve as the student’s main advisor unless there is written academic program policy prohibiting such an arrangement.
 If an advisor is unable or unwilling to continue to serve, the academic program, with the leadership of the DGS, will assist the student to ensure that a replacement is found.

 A thesis committee is composed of three members of the MU faculty: a major advisor from the academic program, a second reader from the academic program, and an outside reader who is a member of the graduate faculty from a different MU graduate program.
-Upon approval of the department DGS, the student may petition the Graduate School to allow a person who is not a member of the MU graduate faculty to serve as the third reader.
+Upon approval of the department DGS, the student may petition the Office of Graduate Studies to allow a person who is not a member of the MU graduate faculty to serve as the third reader.
 The petition should include a written justification for such a request and a copy of the person’s curriculum vitae.
-The Graduate School maintains copies of curriculum vitae previously received and approved, and if such a request is anticipated, the student should contact the Graduate School to see if the curriculum vita of a particular person is already on file.
+The Office of Graduate Studies maintains copies of curriculum vitae previously received and approved, and if such a request is anticipated, the student should contact the Graduate School to see if the curriculum vita of a particular person is already on file.
 Students need to supply committee members with copies for review/evaluation at least one week prior to the defense date.

 Information about submitting the thesis can be found in the Thesis and Dissertation Guidelines.